Table of Contents

 Today’s customers expect fast shipping wherever they shop online.
 With eBay Guaranteed Delivery competing with Amazon Prime, it’s never been more important to offer fast shipping to shoppers.

-A 3PL has the technology and infrastructure to automate fulfillment for your business, meaning less work for you and faster shipping for your customers.
+A 3PL has the technology and infrastructure to automate shipping and fulfillment for your business, meaning less work for you and faster shipping for your customers.

 2. Cost savings

 Fulfilling orders in-house makes sense when you’re shipping low volumes, but as your business grows, doing it all yourself becomes more and more expensive.
-Warehousing, equipment, labor, technology, and time all add up quickly.
+Ecommerce warehousing, equipment, labor, technology, and time all add up quickly.

 Working with a 3PL eliminates the need to invest in all of that — not only does a fulfillment provider already have those components at scale, they’re also experts at making the most of them.
 3PLs also negotiate bulk shipping discounts with major shipping carriers, then pass those discounts onto their customers.

 Inventory management goes beyond storing products.
-The right 3PL allows you to sync inventory with your eBay store, view real-time inventory counts at each fulfillment center location, and proactively reorder inventory to prevent stockouts.
+The right 3PL allows you to sync inventory with your eBay store, view real-time inventory counts at each fulfillment center location, and proactively reorder inventory to improve inventory forecasting.
 This offers much more visibility than working with a dropship supplier, meaning fewer stockouts and happier customers.

 Dropshipping limits how much you can customize your shipments to showcase your brand.
 You’re stuck with plain packaging — or worse, with boxes with your manufacturer’s logo and not your own.